AElfProject/AElf/docs-sphinx/reference/smart-contract/profit-contract.md

 - How to create a profit scheme
 - How to manage shares of beneficiaries
-- How to distribute profits
+- How to contribute and distribute profits
 - Application of Profit Contract in AElf Economic System
 - Profit Contract method explanation